Be part of the change.

 All policy statements made by No Hate in the Hammer can be found online at nohateinthehammer.ca.
 To date there have been none on the subject of US foreign policy.

 On the first day there is an opportunity for participants to engage in group discussion.
-There is a limit here, because we only have so many discussion leaders and there is a practical limit to how many people can be part of this kind of discussion and feel heard.
+There is a limit here, because we only have so many discussion leaders and there is a practical limit to how many people can be part of this kind of discussion while feeling equally heard.

 The option to join this 75 minutes session, called Courageous Conversations, is extended to the first 200 registrants who also live, work, learn or play in Hamilton.

-The full summit program beyond this one session is available to all registrants.
+Except for this one 75 minute session, the full summit program is available to all registrants.

-No, please register early.
+No. Please register in advance.
 Registration will close at 6pm on Tuesday, May 18th.

 Yes!
 No, not really.
 Well… we’d like if you did.